paulbastian/eudi-doc-architecture-and-reference-framework/docs/arf.md

     between the Wallet Instance and the Qualified Electronic Signature (QES) Remote Service Provider.
 This interface is specifically used to execute a QES remote signature.

+Furthermore, the following interfaces are subject to harmonization, but are not considered as interoperable, standardized protocols:

+-   **The Wallet Provider Interface (WPI)** is used by the Wallet Instance to communicate with the Wallet Provider to issue the Wallet Trust Evidence and the Wallet Instance Attestation, as well as provide support to the user and collect metrics for accounting purposes.

+-   **The Secure Cryptographic Interface (SCI)** enables the Wallet Instance to communicate with the Wallet Secure Cryptographic Application (WSCA).
+This interface is specifically designed for managing cryptographic assets and executing cryptographic functions.

+-   **The User Interface (UI)** is the point of interaction and communication between the User and the Wallet Instance.

 Note the "Deletion Request Interface" and the "Reporting Interface" as mentioned in the Regulation are not depicted as *interface* in this